nikolowry/bromite-builder/README.md

     - build

 Options:
     -a, --arch=<arch>               Where <arch> is: arm, arm64, x86.
 Defaults to arm -g, --gn-args=<args>            Where <args> is a string of GN build arguments -p, --patches-dir=<dir>         Where <dir> is a path to a directory containing custom patches -t, --target=<target>           Where Ninja <target> is: chrome_modern_public_apk, chrome_public_apk, monochrome_public_apk.
 Defaults to chrome_modern_public_apk
     -r, --revision=<revision>       Where <revision> is a Bromite release tag.
-Defaults to Bromite's latest release.
-    -u, --upstream=<commit-hash:=master>    Use a Bromite git commit instead of a release tag, defaults to the lastest commit in master.
-If set, any Chromium tag can be assigned to <revision>
+Defaults to latest release -u, --upstream=<commit-hash>    Where <commit-hash> is a long-format git commit.
+Defaults to master's HEAD.
+When set, any Chromium tag can be assigned to <revision>
-    --no-bromite-patches                    Only apply patches from Bromite's chromium_patches_list.txt --dark-navbar                           Prefer a dark navigation bar over a white one --ubuntu-install-build-deps             Run Chromium's build/install-build-deps-android.sh during fetch-sync.
-Only applies to Ubuntu based-distros.
+    --no-bromite-patches            Only apply patches from Bromite's chromium_patches_list.txt --dark-navbar                   Prefer a dark navigation bar over a white one --ubuntu-install-build-deps     Run Chromium's build/install-build-deps-android.sh during fetch-sync
     -h, --help                      Print help menu
 ```

 ## <a name="notes"></a>Notes